Post

 \[y^*(x_0) = Y(x_0), \qquad {y^*}^{\prime}(x_0) = Y^{\prime}(x_0)\]

-By the uniqueness part of the Existence and Uniqueness Theorem, $y^* \equiv Y$ on interval $I$. $\blacksquare$
+By the uniqueness part of the Existence and Uniqueness Theorem for Initial Value Problems, we have $y^* \equiv Y$ for all $x$ in the interval $I$. $\blacksquare$

 This post is licensed under CC BY-NC 4.0 by the author.